Enjoy our inside guide to the charming city of Chiavenna in northern Italy.

 The Italian Alps are no exception, except that here the cheese mixes and mingles with more glamorous company than some of its cousins to the north.

-It’s then aged in cellars for up to 20 years (more about finding delicious versions of those in Morbegno below.)
+After its summer adventure, Bitto is then aged in cellars for up to 20 years (more about finding delicious versions of those in Morbegno below.)

 Madesimo is a ski resort within an hour or so of Chiavenna.
 If ski-ing and snowboarding is not for you, try your hand (and feet) at snow mobiling.
 You need a driving license that’s accepted in Italy and I’d recommend you bring your own helmet as few places have them.